 The resort gained notoriety on a national level by hosting the PGA San Diego Open in 1964.
 Art Wall won with a score of 274 and a purse of $30,000.
 The LPGA Honda Civic Classic was hosted from 1978 to 1980.
 In 1978, Sally Little won the tournament with a score of 282, defeating Nancy Lopez with a par on the first extra hole.

-Rancho Bernardo Inn is just a short, 30-minute drive from the beaches of La Jolla and downtown San Diego.
+Rancho Bernardo Inn is a 30-minute drive from the beaches of La Jolla and downtown San Diego.
 The resort is surrounded by a championship golf course and lush gardens.